Common Challenges When Using SDKs and How to Overcome Them

 How to Overcome It:

-- Optimize SDK Usage: Only use the features of the SDK that are necessary for your project.
-Avoid importing unnecessary modules or libraries.
+- Optimize SDK Usage: Only use the features you need.
+Avoid importing unnecessary modules or libraries that add bloat.

 - Monitor Performance: Use profiling tools to measure the SDK’s impact on your application’s performance.
 Tools like Android Profiler or Xcode Instruments can help identify bottlenecks.

-- Consider Alternatives: If the SDK is too resource-intensive, explore alternative SDKs or libraries that offer similar functionality with better performance.
+- Consider Alternatives: If the SDK is too resource-intensive, explore lighter alternatives or build the functionality in-house.

 4. Frequent Updates and Deprecations